erin-nielsen/ldap2pg/README.md

 		path=/var/lib/edb-as/ldap2pg/ldaprc
 		path=/path/to/your/ldap.conf

-5. **Configure LDAP Connection Config File** Configure the contents of the LDAP configuration file where ldap2pg will retrieve the connection information from.
-The key take away here is you must use **PASSWORD** token to indicate the password for the LDAP authentication.
+5. **Configure LDAP Connection Config File** Configure the contents of the LDAP configuration file where ldap2pg will retrieve the LDAP connection information.
+The key take away here is you MUST use the **PASSWORD** token to indicate the password for the LDAP authentication.

 		BASE	  dc=edb,dc=example,dc=org
 		URI	  ldap://ldap.enterprisedb.com